-The white-space property specifies whether and how white space inside the element is collapsed and whether lines may wrap at unforced soft wrap opportunities.
+The white-space CSS property specifies whether and how white space inside the element is collapsed and whether lines may wrap at unforced soft wrap opportunities.

 object.style.whiteSpace = "value";